 The reverse-engineering process returns the applications and tables as sub-models and datastores.
-You can use these PeopleSoft datastores as a source in an integration interface.
+You can use these PeopleSoft datastores as a source in a mapping.

-You can use PeopleSoft data tables as a source of an integration interface.
+You can use PeopleSoft data tables as a source of a mapping.

-The KM choice for an interface determines the abilities and performance of this interface.
+The KM choice for a mapping determines the abilities and performance of this mapping.
 The recommendations in this section help in the selection of the KM for different situations concerning loading PeopleSoft data.

-PeopleSoft data tables can be used as a source of an integration interface to extract data from the PeopleSoft database and integrate them into another system (Data warehouse, other database...).
+PeopleSoft data tables can be used as a source of a mapping to extract data from the PeopleSoft database and integrate them into another system (Data warehouse, other database...).

-Using PeopleSoft as a source in these conditions is identical to using an Oracle or Microsoft SQL Server datastore as a source in an integration interface.
+Using PeopleSoft as a source in these conditions is identical to using an Oracle or Microsoft SQL Server datastore as a source in a mapping.
 The generic SQL, Oracle Database, or Microsoft SQL Server KMs can be used for this purpose.
-See the following chapters in the Oracle Fusion Middleware Connectivity and Knowledge Modules Guide for Oracle Data Integratorfor more information:
+See the following chapters in the Oracle Fusion Middleware Connectivity and Knowledge Modules Guide for Oracle Data Integrator for more information: